Tips Bulletin

 Basic Brass Jewelry Cleaning Tips

 While you can use natural cleaning methods for antique brass jewelry, it is not recommended.
-Antique pieces are often fragile, and even gentle cleaning with non-abrasive cleaners can damage the finish.
+Antique pieces are often fragile, and even gentle cleaning with non-abrasive cleaners is an easy way to make brass look old.
 We encourage you to consider having your antique brass jewelry professionally cleaned to prevent any damage.

 For cleaning and polishing metal by hand, take care of lacquered pieces with a damp cloth or have them professionally cleaned.
 After cleaning bronze jewelry, use a little olive oil to shine it; a similar process is used with brass.
 With brass, be careful not to use too much oil.